Language Translation

 Individuals with certain permanent developmental disabilities as defined in state law may apply for a conditional hunter education card.
 The individual must first take the hunter education class.
 Hunter education classes and additional information can be found through the DNR’s Division of Law Enforcement.

 All DNR properties have areas for hunters with disabilities to access; however, to hunt with the use or aid of a motor-driven conveyance, the individual must first obtain a permit from the Division of Fish & Wildlife.
 Contact the property where you wish to hunt, present a copy of the permit to the property office, and they can provide you with more instructions for where to safely hunt on that property.
 On some properties, access may need to be provided with a key.
-There are additional restrictions governing the use of ATVs and other motor-driven conveyances on public property, and ATVs may not be able to be used on all properties (e.g., they are not allowed on Fish & Wildlife areas).
+There are additional restrictions governing the use of ATVs and other motor-driven conveyances on public property, and ATVs may not be able to be used on all properties (e.g., they are not allowed in Fish & Wildlife areas).
 Property contact information is in the Hunting & Trapping Regulations Guide and the Recreation Finder webpage.
+The Indiana Recreation Guide provides information on state parks, lakes, Fish & Wildlife areas, state forests and other DNR properties.
+Please see its legend for recreation symbols (see page 3) to discover accessible features at all DNR properties.

 Crane NSA is a federal property that offers a special opportunity for deer hunters with disabilities one day a year.
 To be eligible, the person must first have a permit from the DNR to hunt from a stationary motor-driven conveyance and pass a background check.
 A hunter may have up to two assistants (helpers) on the day of the hunt.
 For more information or to get an application form, call Crane NSA at 812-854-1165.